 Minimizes Pressure Ulcers

-This is the percent of residents that suffered from a pressure ulcer.
-Pressure ulcers, which are also known as bed sores, are routinely the result of residents not being moved frequently enough.
-Better nursing protocols reduces the number of pressure ulcers sustained by residents in a nursing home.
+This is the percent of residents that sustained a pressure ulcer.
+Pressure ulcers are considered to be a measure of the quality of nursing care .
+Pressure ulcers, which are also known as bed sores, are often the result of residents not being moved frequently enough.

 Minimizes Serious Falls